U.S. seeks extradition of former Honduras president Juan Orlando Hernández on drug charges, senior Honduran officials say

 Hernández was a longtime U.S. ally and a particularly close partner of the Trump administration.
 With President Donald Trump in office, Hernández’s administration agreed to help stop Central American migrants from seeking asylum in the United States.

 “President Hernández is working with the United States very closely,” Trump said in December 2019.
-“You know what’s going on our southern border.
+“You know what’s going on on our southern border.
 And we’re winning after years and years of losing.”

 The State Department announced this month that it was barring Hernández from entering the United States.
 It cited “multiple, credible media reports” in accusing Hernández of engaging “in significant corruption by committing or facilitating acts of corruption and narco-trafficking, and using the proceeds of illicit activity to facilitate political campaigns.”

 Hernández has denied those allegations.
-In response from the State Department ban, he said on Twitter that many accusations came from “drug traffickers and confessed assassins who were extradited by my government or had to flee and hand themselves in to U.S. authorities for fear of being extradited.”
+In response to the State Department ban, he said on Twitter that many accusations came from “drug traffickers and confessed assassins who were extradited by my government or had to flee and hand themselves in to U.S. authorities for fear of being extradited.”

 Read more: